 3. An ultra-specific feature

-No two meeting room booking systems are alike.
+No two meeting room management systems are alike.
 Some have been designed with huge companies in mind and are a better fit for those.
-Others evolved from software solutions developed for serviced offices, so they handle those tasks brilliantly, but don’t really cut it for a law firm with over 1000 employees.
+Others evolved from scheduling software solutions developed for serviced offices, so they handle those tasks brilliantly, but don’t really cut it for a law firm with over 1000 employees.
 And then there are the Jacks-of-all-Trades which can serve a broader array of organisations, but lack extremely specific features (like 3rd party invoicing).

 4. Good support